Abhay5464/CSS-Project-Spotify-Clone-/READme.md

 1. <b>Sidebar Navigation</b>: Includes links for Home, Search, and Your Library.
 2. <b>Button Design</b>: Styled buttons for "Create Playlist," "Browse Podcasts," "Explore Premium," and "Install App."
 3. <b>Section Layout</b>:<br/>
 &nbsp;&nbsp; a.
-"Recently Played" section with visually appealing content cards.
+"Recently Played" section with visually appealing content cards.<br/>
 &nbsp;&nbsp; b.
 "Trending Now Near You" section for showcasing placeholder items.
 4. <b>Media Player Bar</b>: A custom footer mimicking Spotify's playback bar design.

 # Technologies Used
-<b>HTML</b>: Used to structure the layout and components of the web page.
+<b>HTML</b>: Used to structure the layout and components of the web page.<br/>
-<b>HTML</b>: Used to style the elements, including layout, colors, and typography.
+<b>CSS</b>: Used to style the elements, including layout, colors, and typography.

 # Purpose
 This project was built solely for <b>HTML</b> and <b>CSS</b> practice.
 The buttons and links are non-functional and intended only for visual representation.